 There is some shade in the playground.
 We recommend that during the hot weather your child brings a sun hat to wear in the playground.

 A school meal is available.
-It costs £2.30 a day.
-Payment should be made to Mrs Gates in the school office.
+It costs £2.35 a day.
+Payment should be made to Mrs Jones or Mr Parkinson in the school office.
 A copy of the menu is available for you to see on the school dinners area of the website.

-If you think that your child is entitled to free school meals, please speak to Mrs Gates in the office for more information
+If you think that your child is entitled to free school meals, please speak to Mrs Jones or Mr Parkinson in the office for more information

 Water is available to children throughout the day.
 Each child is provided with a water bottle and there is a water fountain in both the infants and the juniors.

 If your child is unwell then s/he should be kept at home.
 Please telephone school or use the absence report on the school app to let us know why your child is absent.

 Unfortunately, sometimes children do have accidents or become unwell whilst they are at school and we need to call you.
 It can add to your child’s distress if we are unable to contact you.
 Please ensure that we have up to date contact telephone numbers for you and tell us straight away if these change.

 The school gates open at 8:45am, children should be in the playground ready to line up by 9.00a.m.
 It is important to develop good habits by arriving punctually every day.

 Bring your child to school on time.
 Arriving late can mean that your child misses important information about the lesson.
 It can also be embarrassing for your child and is disruptive for the class.